ethereum-optimism/supersim/README.md

 `supersim` requires `anvil` to be installed.

-Follow the guide [here](https://book.getfoundry.sh/getting-started/installation) to install the Foundry toolchain.
+Follow the guide [here](https://book.getfoundry.sh/getting-started/installation) to install the Foundry toolchain, which includes `anvil`.

 ### 2. Install `supersim`